sauerbraten/p1xbraten/README.md

 - styles the serverbrowser to be consistent with the cleaned up scoreboard
 - divides 'players' column into 'players' and 'slots'
 - right-justifies ping, players, slots, and port columns
+- adds the `filterservers` string variable to only show servers in the serverbrowser whose mode, map or description matches (using case-insensitive substring matching)

+The p1xbraten menu gives you a simple search field on the serverbrowser using this variable.

 ### [listteams.patch](./patches/listteams.patch)